Erica Oyama

-Erica Oyama (born 28 March 1981) is a television writer and producer.
+Erica Oyama (born 28 March 1981) is an American television writer and producer.
 She created and wrote the comedy series Burning Love.

-Oyama was born and raised in Birmingham, Alabama, and went to the Alabama School of Fine Arts.
+Oyama was born to a Japanese karate teacher and an American mother in Birmingham, Alabama, and went to the Alabama School of Fine Arts.
 She is married to actor and comedian Ken Marino.
-She is sister to comedian Zac Oyama, known for his work in CollegeHumor videos and their tabletop roleplaying game series Dimension 20.
+She is sister to comedian Zac Oyama.